This is a question we get often and it’s not easy to answer, but I’ll try.

 With that being said, there are different amounts charged even with a flat rate agreement.
 If all heirs agree and the property is easy to find; you could be looking at a rate of $1,250-$3,500 plus court costs.
 Court costs for Louisiana successions can range from $250 to $500 depending on parish.
 If any issues are apparent or litigation is necessary, the cost could easily go higher.

-The best way to get an estimate on legal fees for a succession is to schedule an appointment with our attorney at (318) 229-1608 or email Jerome@AndriesLawFirm.com.
+The best way to get an estimate on legal fees for a succession is to contact us by email at Jerome@AndriesLawFirm.com.

 Successions are tough